Kali Uchis: Early life

-Karly Marina Loaiza was born in Alexandria, Virginia, on July 17, 1994, the daughter of a Colombian father and an American mother.
+Karly Marina Loaiza was born on July 17, 1994, in Alexandria, Virginia, a suburb of Washington, D.C.
+Her father is Colombian and her mother was American.
 Her parents met during the late 1980s, and her father moved back to Colombia when Uchis was in high school.
+She is the youngest of five children.
 Loaiza resided in Pereira, the city of origin of her father.
 She subsequently spent summers in Colombia with her father, uncles, and aunts.
 During the school year, she lived with her mother and older siblings.
 In high school, she learned to play the piano and saxophone.
 She participated in a jazz band, and graduated from Alexandria City High School (then called T. C. Williams High School).
 She often skipped class to spend time at the photo lab, making experimental short films.
 Her interest in photography led to her creating mixtape cover art.
 Skipping class and breaking the curfew set by her parents led to her being kicked out of her home.
 During this time, she lived in her car and wrote songs on her keyboard which would later appear on her debut mixtape Drunken Babble (2012).
 She also wrote poetry and did not initially intend to sing, being more interested in directing films than being in the spotlight.
 She was given the nickname "Karluchis" and she would later modify to be used as "Kali Uchis".